What do banks do?

 Interest Rates

 Does a company need to hedge its complex interest rate exposure?
-Or does an insurer or pension fund want to manage asset-liability risk?
-Or does an institutional investor seek to invest in an innovative product?
-The Rates business transforms a client’s complex financial needs into a bespoke product that is well constructed and efficiently risk managed.
+Is an insurer or pension fund wanting to manage asset-liability risk?
+How about an institutional investor seeking to invest in an innovative product?
+The Rates business transforms financial needs into bespoke products that are well-constructed and efficiently risk-managed.

 minus sign